 We’re learning a lot from Massachusett’s experiment in universal coverage – and some of the lessons are rather enlightening.

-According to Bestwire, Lora Pellegrini, president of the Massachusetts Association of Health Plans, said something along the lines of “That’s the problem with the new U.S. health care reform law… it offers millions of uninsured Americans access to health insurance but doesn’t address underlying medical costs, which are contributing to costly premiums.” [not a direct quote]
+According to Bestwire, Lora Pellegrini, president of the Massachusetts Association of, said something along the lines of “That’s the problem with the new U.S. … it offers millions of access to but doesn’t address underlying medical costs, which are contributing to costly premiums.” [not a direct quote]

 Isn’t that your job?
 In return for getting millions of new members, aren’t health plans supposed to figure out how to manage care and control costs?